davetustin/Lumin/doc/GameDesignDocument.md

 Visual Cues: The grid on the floor, glowing wall panels, and distinct light cone visuals provide all necessary information to the player without relying on sound.

 6. Player Progression & Monetization
-In-Game Currency: "BlindSpot Credits" are earned by successfully completing levels, performing tasks, and surviving rounds.
+In-Game Currency: "Lumin Credits" are earned by successfully completing levels, performing tasks, and surviving rounds.

-Cosmetics: The primary monetization strategy will be cosmetic items purchased with BlindSpot Credits or Robux.
+Cosmetics: The primary monetization strategy will be cosmetic items purchased with Lumin Credits or Robux.
 These include:

 Player Skins: Different futuristic outfits or character models.